 In project management, project scope is the outline of requirements and deliverables in a project.
 Scope is usually defined at the beginning of the project planning process, and it should be captured in your project plan, roadmap, or brief.
 Scope creep is what happens when the asks and deliverables exceed the pre-set project scope.

-Sometimes, scope creep can be harmless—it might manifest as an extra deliverable or two that, while cumbersome, don’t alter the project in a significant way.
-But significant scope creep can undermine your project’s success by taking attention away from your project objectives.
-Time spent on these added asks and deliverables is time not spent on your project’s actual objectives—and can also lead to burnout or overwork.
+Sometimes, scope creep is harmless—it might manifest as an extra deliverable or two that, while cumbersome, don’t alter the project in any significant way.
+But notable scope creep can undermine your project’s success by taking attention away from your project objectives.
+Time spent on these added asks and deliverables is time not spent on your project’s actual objectives.

 So, in order to prevent scope creep, you first need a clearly-defined project scope.
 The good news is, scoping your project isn’t as hard as you might think.
-Mostly, your project scope is a way to write down the parameters you’ve been establishing in other early project documents, like your project brief.
+Mostly, your project scope is a way to write down the parameters you’ve already established in other documents, like your project brief.

 In order to identify and establish your project scope, follow these five steps: